polypheny/Website/documentation/Stores/Docker.md

-# Docker
+---
+layout: plain
+title: Docker-based data store deployment
+---

-Polypheny allows to deploy a multitude of different underlying databases (like Cassandra, MonetDB, etc.).
+Polypheny-DB allows to deploy a multitude of different underlying databases (like Cassandra, MonetDB, etc.).
 Those so-called adapters can be either sources, which only allow to query their data by Polypheny or stores, which also allow to manipulate it.

-While some of these adapters can be deployed directly (embedded) in Polypheny itself, others need to be started and configured outside Polypheny and then connected to it (remote).
+While some of these adapters can be deployed directly (embedded) in Polypheny-DB itself, others need to be started and configured outside Polypheny-DB and then connected to it (remote).

 This process can be somewhat challenging.
-To ease the access to such adapters, Polypheny offers the ability to manage some adapters via Docker automatically.
+To ease the access to such adapters, Polypheny-DB offers the ability to manage some adapters via Docker automatically.

 Docker is combination of tools, and allows to manage different preconfigured software packets, so-called containers, to be deployed automatically.
 Those containers are isolated from the deployant system and can communicate in predefined channels with one another and the managing system.